macs30200-s22/replication-materials-hazelchc/README.md

 - Running the [regression.ipynb](https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/regression.ipynb) will generate the regression table as shown above.

 ### How to cite the replication materials
-Chui, H., Effects of status increase on the evaluation of quality, (2022), GitHub repository, https://github.com/macs30200-s22/replication-materials-hazelchc.git
+Chui, H., An Honor or a Curse?
+Effect of Winning Awards on the Evaluation of Movies’ Quality, (2022), GitHub repository, https://github.com/macs30200-s22/replication-materials-hazelchc.git